roidrage/lograge/README.md

 **What it doesn't do**

+Lograge is opinionated, very opinionated.
+If the stuff below doesn't suit your needs, it may not be for you.

 Lograge removes ActionView logging, which also includes rendering times for partials.
 If you're into those, Lograge is probably not for you.
 In my honest opinion, those rendering times don't belong in the log file, they should be